Vegan Lunch Ideas For Sharing And Caring

-- In making the lentil loaf, preheat your oven first to 350F and repare a loaf tin by lining it with greaseproof paper
+- In making the lentil loaf, preheat your oven first to 350F and prepare a loaf tin by lining it with greaseproof paper

 - Heat oil and sauté onion and garlic.
 Put in the mushroom and carrot and cook until softened.

 - Add in the remaining ingredients and use a masher to mix.
-Do not over mash the mixture, just enough to combine all ingredients together.
+Do not over mash the mixture, just enough to combine all ingredients.
 Add some water if you think that the mixture is quite dry.
 Use oats if it’s too wet.

-- In making the gravy, prepare vegetable stock with stock cube.
+- In making the gravy, prepare vegetable stock with a stock cube.
 Set aside.

 - Saute onion with coconut sugar on low heat for about 10 minutes.
-Once it caramelised, put in arrowroot powder and stir for few minutes.
+Once it caramelized, put in arrowroot powder and stir for a few minutes.